phatcher/Meerkat.Security/README.md

 This grants all activities on **_Invoice_** to the **_InvoiceClerk_**, but then specifically disallows them from **_Approve_** whilst granting that right to the **_FinanceManager_**.

-One general principle is not to have hierarchies of roles, if you do so it makes it much more difficult to see the implications of changes to the security model and can lead to inadvertant breaches of seperation of concern rules.
-For example, if instead of explicitly denoting a **_FinanceDirector's_** permissions we also said that they also inherit the other roles, then a bad actor could create an order, invoice it and approve it without the security model complainsing.
+One general principle is not to have hierarchies of roles, if you do so it makes it much more difficult to see the implications of changes to the security model and can lead to inadvertent breaches of separation of concern rules.
+For example, if instead of explicitly denoting a **_FinanceDirector's_** permissions we also said that they also inherit the other roles, then a bad actor could create an order, invoice it and approve it without the security model complaining.

 ## Hierarchies

 Sometimes you need more fine-grained security, for example you want to provide some property-level permissioning so employee information is available but their salary information is not.
-Another example might be that you want people to being to print some reports but exclude them from more sensitive data; to do this we have the concept of both resource and activity hiearchies.
+Another example might be that you want people to being to print some reports but exclude them from more sensitive data; to do this we have the concept of both resource and activity hierarchies.

-This is acheived by using a path separator "/" in either the resource, the activity or both, the authorization system then checks them using a canonical ordering from most specific to least specific to determine the permission to apply, and this first one to make a decision is the one applied.
+This is achieved by using a path separator "/" in either the resource, the activity or both, the authorization system then checks them using a canonical ordering from most specific to least specific to determine the permission to apply, and this first one to make a decision is the one applied.
 For example given the following security fragment...

        <activity name="Reports.Print" authorized="true" />